-- Provision Maps within Bridgelea is an inclusive way of showing the range of provision available to pupils throughout the school.
+- Provision Maps within Bridgelea is an inclusive way of showing the range of provisions available to pupils throughout the school.
 The provision map describes the provision the school will make each year for pupils with Special Educational Needs and disabilities.
 Part of the provision referenced in these provision maps at Bridgelea is that the children will access Elklan Practises and Elklan trained staff.

 - 10-point Emotional scale displayed within each classroom and intervention.
 The 10-point scale looks at emotions in shades so that they can begin to identify positive and negative feelings.
 This aids them in self-soothing and reflecting on incidents.
 The intervention to apply the scale begins with specific vocabulary and contextualisation.
 Six keywords showing “shades” of emotions are targeted for over 6 weeks.
 There is a scenario-based activity followed by Elklan speech and language activities.
 The intervention progresses to applying known words to real-life experiences.
 This area has been developed throughout the school and is now being implemented.
 Time will now be needed to embed this into everyday practice.

 - Curriculum displays within each classroom have provided opportunities for children to see new language and be taught new science and topic words, using a range of strategies using activities from Elklan extending vocabulary guidelines.